pigetArduino/gpsLogger/readme.md

 # Components
 Use theses keyword to find the components
 * Gps module ublox Aircraft model mwc: 8€
-* Micro sd card 2go : 4€
+* Micro sd card 2go (w/ micro sd card adapter): 4€
 * Batteries holder 4AAA on/off : 1€
 * Arduino mini pro 3.3V : 1,50€
 * Passive buzzer 3v:  1€
 * Total : 15.50€

+We are using a micro sd card adapter as a micro sdcard reader but you can also use a micro sd card reader module for this.

 # Tools
 * FTDI basic breakout usb ttl 3.3 : 6.23€